Cervical Cancer

 Describes how her emotions were very up and down after her hysterectomy because of hormonal changes.

-A few women experienced no long term side effects, apart from a small scar.
+A few women experienced no long-term side effects apart from having a small scar.

 Describes the bladder problems she had for one month after her hysterectomy.